 The Cyprus insurance sector remains strong and resilient with companies registering another year of growth in 2019.
 The highly developed sector has been on an upward trajectory for three years expanding its range of services and products, but now faces new challenges and opportunities as a result of the coronavirus pandemic.

 The Cyprus insurance industry has shown strong growth over the last few years with revenues surpassing even pre-banking crisis levels.
 2019 was no different in this respect, with companies posting healthy figures across all insurance classes, highlighting consistent growth in the sector.
-The industry, which is one of the largest institutional investors in Cyprus managing assets well over €2.5 billion, has successfully tackled challenges and expanded its services and product offering, while adapting to a new reality of digitalisation and the ever-increasing burden of regulation.
+The insurance industry, which is one of the largest institutional investors in Cyprus managing assets well over €2.5 billion, has successfully tackled challenges and expanded its services and product offering, while adapting to a new reality of digitalisation and the ever-increasing burden of regulation.

-Cyprus’ economy is predicted to shrink in 2020 due to the coronavirus pandemic, with the hit bearing some resemblance to the 2013 Cyprus banking crisis, throughout which the local insurance sector remained remarkably resilient.
-However, a worst case scenario could potentially have serious repercussions for insurance companies.
+Cyprus’ economy is predicted to shrink in 2020 due to the coronavirus pandemic, with the hit bearing some resemblance to the 2013 Cyprus banking crisis, throughout which the local in- However, a worst case scenario could potentially have serious repercussions for insurance companies.
 The coronavirus is not expected to have a serious impact on insurance undertakings from a claims perspective, as most products usually exclude pandemics and public health threats from insurance coverage.
 However, companies in France and the UK, for example, are now working with governments to explore solutions for providing at least some cover for exceptional events such as the Covid-19 pandemic.

 Although the domestic insurance market in Cyprus is small and has faced challenges, the sector is highly developed and has a proven ability to overcome external shocks and quickly adapt to new market realities.
 As a jurisdiction, Cyprus continues to offer international insurance firms many opportunities as a cost-effective and business-friendly base to launch and manage products, services and operations in international markets.
 A number of foreign insurance operators have been successfully operating in Cyprus for many years, attracted by the island’s EU member status, its straightforward legal framework, ease of doing business and advantageous tax regulation.
 EU passporting has attracted major international industry players to the country, and Cyprus is particularly well positioned as a centre for companies doing business in the EU and Middle East region.